redhat-best-practices-for-k8s/test-network-function/README.md

 ```

 ### Specifiy the location of the partner repo
-This env var is mandatory.
+This env var is optional, but highly recommended if running the test suite from a clone of this github repo.
+It's not needed or used if running the tnf image.

-You must clone the partner [repo](https://github.com/test-network-function/cnf-certification-test-partner)
-and set TNF_PARTNER_SRC_DIR to point to it.
+To set it, clone the partner [repo](https://github.com/test-network-function/cnf-certification-test-partner) and set TNF_PARTNER_SRC_DIR to point to it.

 ```shell script
 export TNF_PARTNER_SRC_DIR=~/code/cnf-certification-test-partner
 ```

+When this variable is set, the run-cnf-suites.sh script will deploy/refresh the partner deployments/pods in the cluster before starting the test run.

 ### Execute test suites from openshift-kni/cnf-feature-deploy
 The test suites from openshift-kni/cnf-feature-deploy can be run prior to the actual CNF certification test execution and the results are incorporated in the same claim file if the following environment variable is set: